seb1k/Elastic2022/README.md

 ![screenshot](img/phone2.jpg)

-Install :
+## Install

     Place Elastic2022 folder in the roundcube skins folder (skins)

+### Calendar support

-For Calendar support, you must copy the files from "plugins" folder to your plugin folder.
+    You must copy the files from "plugins" folder to your RC plugins folder.

 Topic on the roundcube's forum :